 Considering what those we are supposed to be teaching need, and what might be going on for them, is one of the main things that makes ‘education’ different to indoctrination.
 Indoctrination involves knowingly encouraging people to believe something regardless of the evidence (see Snook 1972; Peterson 2007).
 It also entails a lack of respect for their human rights.
 Education can be described as the ‘wise, hopeful and respectful cultivation of learning undertaken in the belief that all should have the chance to share in life’ (Smith 2015).
 The process of education flows from a basic orientation of respect – respect for truth, others and themselves, and the world (op. cit.).
 For teachers to be educators they must, therefore:

-Here I want to emphasize three elements – focus, knowledge and engaging people in learning.
+To get beyond the given, I want highlight three key elements – focus, knowledge and the ability to engage people in learning.

-As educators, pedagogues and workers there are a lot of times when we are seeking to foster learning but there may not be great clarity about the specific goals of that learning (see Jeffs and Smith 2016 Chapter 1).
+As teachers and pedagogues there are a lot of times when we are seeking to foster learning but there may not be great clarity about the specific goals of that learning (see Jeffs and Smith 2018 Chapter 1).
+This is especially the case for informal educators and pedagogues.
 We journey with people, trying to build environments for learning and change, and, from time-to-time, creating teaching moments.
 It is in the teaching moments that we usually need an explicit focus.

-Subject knowledge.
 Equally obvious, is that we need expertise, we need to have content.
 As coaches we should know about our sport; as religious educators about belief, practice and teachings; and, as pedagogues, ethics, human growth and development and social life.
-It is clear that good teachers ‘have deep knowledge of the subjects they teach, and when teachers’ knowledge falls below a certain level it is a significant impediment to students’ learning’ (Coe et. al. 2014: 2).
+Good teachers ‘have deep knowledge of the subjects they teach, and when teachers’ knowledge falls below a certain level it is a significant impediment to students’ learning’ (Coe et. al. 2014: 2).

 … it is teachers using particular teaching methods, teachers with high expectations for all students, and teachers who have created positive student-teacher relationships that are more likely to have the above average effects on student achievement.